CU-ESIIL/Innovation-Summit-2024/docs/index.md

 Support diverse and inclusive teams by establishing collaborations around data-inspired themes across different disciplines, sectors, career stages, and backgrounds.
 Encourage the co-production of environmental knowledge with communities that are experiencing significant environmental challenges.

-## Agenda - coming soon
+## Agenda
+**Pre-Summit Trainings**

+April 24, 12:00-2:00 PM MT: Head in the Clouds: Navigating the Basics of Cloud Computing

+May 1, 12:00-2:00 PM MT: Feet on the ground:  Collaborating with Other People Using Cloud Computing

+May 6, 9:00-11:00 AM MT: Voices in Concert: Cultural Intelligence, the Art of Team Science, and Community Skills

+**2024 ESIIL Innovation Summit**
+May 13: Early Registration and Optional Activities
+May 14: 9am-5pm MT
+May 15: 9am-5pm MT
+May 16: 9am-12pm MT

 ## Join our Slack Workspace
 We will be using Slack for communication before, during, and after the Summit.
-Please join our Slack Workspace here: Link
+Please join our Slack Workspace [HERE](https://https://www.bouldercoloradousa.com/things-to-do/](https://join.slack.com/t/slack-ekh3745/shared_invite/zt-2ffdma1ck-rdDxOfWeNIk29vhbCwpHzQ)
 ## Venue Information
 ### Explore Boulder Like a Local!
 Want to get out to explore while you’re here?
 [This website](https://https://www.bouldercoloradousa.com/things-to-do/) has lots of information on things to do in Boulder, such as shopping, restaurants, nightlife, and much more!